 5. Xenosmilus

-Xenosmilus hodsonae (from Greek, xenos, “strange” + smilē, “chisel”) is an extinct member of the Machairodontinae, or saber-toothed cat.
-Physically, the cat measured between 1.7-1.8 m (5.6–5.9 ft) long with a highly muscular body and probably weighed around 230-400 kg (510-880 lb).
+Xenosmilus hodsonae (from Greek, xenos, “strange” + smilē, “chisel”) is an extinct member of the Machairodontinae, or saber-toothed cats [commonly known as the saber-toothed tigers, they were not actually tigers though].
+Physically, the cat measured up to 2 meters (6.6 feet) long with a highly muscular body and probably weighed up to 350 kg (770 lb).

 Two fairly intact Xenosmilus specimens were found by amateur fossil hunters in 1983 (1981 by some sources) in the Haile limestone mines in Alachua County, Florida.
 In 1994 the fossils were examined, and it was decided that the cats were of an entirely new genus.

-3. American lion
+4. American lion

-The American lion (Panthera leo atrox or P. atrox) is one of the largest types of cat ever to have existed, slightly larger than the early Middle Pleistocene primitive cave lion, P. leo fossilis and about 25% larger than the modern African lion.
+The American lion (Panthera leo atrox or P. atrox) is one of the largest types of cat ever to have existed, slightly larger than the early Middle Pleistocene primitive cave lion, P. leo fossilis, and about 25% larger than the modern African lion.

-2. Ngandong tiger
+3. Ngandong tiger

 The Ngandong tiger (Panthera tigris

-Perhaps one of the most famous prehistoric mammals, and the best known saber-toothed cat, the Smilodon was more robustly built than any extant cat, with particularly well-developed forelimbs and exceptionally long upper canines.
+Perhaps one of the most famous prehistoric mammals, and the best-known saber-toothed cat, the Smilodon was more robustly built than any extant cat, with particularly well-developed forelimbs and exceptionally long upper canines.

 The coat pattern of Smilodon is unknown, but it has been artistically restored with plain or spotted patterns.

 Smilodon was more robustly built than the modern big cats.
 It had a reduced lumbar region, high scapula, short tail, and broad limbs with relatively short feet.
-Smilodon is most famous for its relatively long canine teeth, which are the longest found in the saber-toothed cats, at about 28 cm (11 in) long in the largest species, S. populator.
+Smilodon is most famous for its relatively long canine teeth, which are the longest found in saber-toothed cats, at about 28 cm (11 inches) long in the largest species, S. populator.

 Smilodon is commonly known as the saber-toothed tiger, but in fact, it is not closely related to the modern tiger (Panthera tigris) or any other living cat.